SetProtocol/STIPS/STIPS/STIP-002.md

 In both cases, if the requirement is not met then we revert with "Invalid post transfer balance" message.

 - In _DebtIssuanceModule#issue_ and _BasicIssuanceModule#issue_, we transfer the component token from the issuer to the SetToken using the _ModuleBase#transferFrom_ function, which internally calls the _ExplicitERC20#transferFrom_ function, which performs the above mentioned check.
-- In _DebtIssuanceModule#redeem_ and _BasicIssuanceModule#redeem_, we transfer the component from the SetToken to the redeemer using _Invoke#strictInvokeTransfer_ library function which internally calls _ExplicitERC20#transferFrom_ function, which performs the above mentioned check.
+- In _DebtIssuanceModule#redeem_ and _BasicIssuanceModule#redeem_, we transfer the component from the SetToken to the redeemer using _Invoke#invokeTransfer_ library function along with performing the the above mentioned check.

 Now, when issuing/redeeming a SetToken which contain aToken as components, the above check fails.
 Cause of the failure: